 Abarim Publications' online Biblical Greek Dictionary

-From this adjective comes the verb λευκαινω (leukaino), meaning to whiten or make white.
-It's used twice in the New Testament: Mark 9:3, "his garments became radiant and exceedingly white" and Revelation 7:14, "garments made white in the blood of the Lamb."
+The verb λευκαινω (leukaino), meaning to whiten or make white.
+It's used only twice in the New Testament: Mark 9:3, "his garments became radiant and exceedingly white" and Revelation 7:14, "garments made white in the blood of the Lamb."

 Note that in Hebrew these words are covered by the root לבן (laben), meaning to be or become white (see the name Laban), except that לבן (laben) never means to be light.
 This is really quite clever since there's nothing inherently light-related to whiteness.
 A white surface will even reject light (because of which it looks white), but a black surface will absorb light and is as such much closer related to it.